Locally elliptic actions, torsion groups, and nonpositively curved spaces: Conjectures, motivations, and state of the art

 {\bf{(VII)}} Kazhdan's property (T), which (for discrete groups) is equivalent to the property of acting trivially on the Hilbert space, being itself $CAT(0)$.
 Notably, Kazhdan's property was introduced in order to prove finite generation of some groups.

-{\bf{(VIII)}} Kaplansky's question on unitarizability of linear groups consisting of conjugates of unitary matrices, see e.g.\ \cite{Bass1980,Waterman1988,breuillard_fujiwara}.
-This question has positive answer in dimensions $2$ and $3$, and a negative one in dimension $4$, see details in Subsection~\ref{s:relres} below.
+{\bf{(VIII)}} Kaplansky's question on unitarizability of linear groups consisting of conjugates of unitary matrices and, strongly related, Auerbach's problem on boundedness of cyclically bounded groups of matrices, see e.g.\ \cite{Merz1966,Bass1980,Waterman1988,breuillard_fujiwara}, and some details in Subsection~\ref{s:relres} below.

 {\bf{(IX)}} General questions concerning the structure and properties of infinite torsion groups.
 In particular, (not only) we believe (cf.\ e.g.\ \cite{Niblo_1998}) this is related to the following fundamental question about torsion groups: Are there finitely presented infinite torsion groups?